-Choosing the perfect bedding can be confusing - and making the right choices can prove essential when it comes to getting a good night's sleep.
+Choosing the perfect bedding can be confusing - and making the right choice is beneficial for a good night's sleep.

 That's why Christy have devised the Sheet Guide, to make it easier than ever to find the right bed linen for you, whatever your budget or preferences maybe.